← Back to blog

 }

-For this example, the workflow produces a short set of useful checks:
+For this example, the workflow does:

 1. Confirm the payload is an object with the required top-level fields.